 The WoS database, where we send for evaluation and indexation the papers - Conference Proceedings Citation Index (CPCI) provides access to worldwide Conference Proceedings and their impact on global research, including cited reference searching to track the emerging ideas and the new research beyond what is covered in the scientific journals.

 All SGEM Social Sciences and Art Proceedings since 2014 are evaluated and indexed in the most important CPCI WoS database.
-Papers 2017 and 2018 years are in a process of evaluation and indexation.
+Papers 2017 - 2020 years are in a process of evaluation and indexation.

 More About Web of Science